vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 A structured mental state also has two parts: a <tl>subject<tltxt>viśēṣyam</tltxt></tl> and a <tl>predicate<tltxt>viśēṣaṇam</tltxt></tl>.
 The predicate is also called a <tl>mode<tltxt>prakāraḥ</tltxt></tl>.
 When a property Q appears as the mode of a mental state M, we say that M is <tl>Q-modulated<tltxt>tatprakārakam</tltxt></tl>.

 A mental state is factive if its structure matches up with the structure of a fact.
 In other words, if its subject is a locus of its mode.
-Because observations typically present multiple properties of their subjects, we could define factivity as: all modes are subject located.
+Because observations typically present multiple properties of their subjects, we could define factuality as: all modes are subject located.

 The double negation "not being modulated by a subject unlocated property" is just a Nyāya way of saying "all modes are subject located properties".
 Naiyyāyikas don't like saying "all X are Y", but prefer to express this as "there is no X that is not Y".
 It's a stylistic thing.
 Mainly, it cuts the number of quantifiers in your logic from one to two.
-And Naiyyāyikas, like their compatriots in Vyākaraṇam (grammar), are obsessed with conceptual economy.

-## arg1
+## Argument 1
 This is a subtle but important idea; and reveals something deep about the structure of observation.

 The idea is this.
 Accepting some combination of (1)-(4) as the definition of evidentiality means that an evidential mental state is (1) factive, (2) nonrecollective.

 And, moreover, evidential constitutivism claims that

 A. properties (1) and (2) are what make a mental state evidential
 B. detecting via introspection that a mental state has (1) and (2) is how we know that it is evidential

-detecting (1) and (2) of a mental state via introspection is necessary and sufficienct for detecting its evidentiality

 Claim A represents metaphysical constituvism and Claim B represents epistemic constitutivism.
 The objection above pertains just to Claim B (metaphysical constitutivism is the topic of chapter 2).

-Under <refn v="not being modulated by a subject unlocated property">Def (1)</refn>, above, factivity is understood in the following way: A mental state is factive iff its content consists of two parts—a subject and a predicate—and the subject is the locus of the predicate.
+Under <refn v="not being modulated by a subject unlocated property">Def (1)</refn>, above, factuality is understood in the following way: A mental state is factual iff its content consists of two parts—a subject and a predicate—and the subject is the locus of the predicate.

 Now, recall that introspection can be either <refn v="sec 5/option 3">inferential or noninferential</refn>.
 Here, we're only considering noninferential accounts of introspection.
 The second paragraph in the above passage deals with inferential accounts.